mirvie/molecular_phenotypes_of_hdp/README.md

 column labels should be edited as appropriate in the scripts.

 ## Input files required by most scripts:
-All scripts require `sample_data.feather`, which is a feather formatted sample-wise dataframe containing samples as rows and gene names and metadata information as columns.
+Most scripts (excluding `Figure_5a.ipynb`) require `sample_data.feather`, which is a feather formatted sample-wise dataframe containing samples as rows and gene names and metadata information as columns.

+Input files for `Figure_5a.ipynb` are samples from clinical validation that are not accessible to the modeling team.
+Code can be run with alternative input files for testing.

 ## Input files additionally required by `Stats.Rmd`
 `Stats.Rmd` additionally requires `genes_space.json`, a JSON containing gene names comprising the search space.

 ## Input files additionally required by `Figure_2c_3_4ab_Extended_Data_2.ipynb`
-In additon to the `helper_functions.py` script, this notebook requires 4 additional input data files:
+In addition to the `helper_functions.py` script, this notebook requires 4 additional input data files:
 * `genes_space.json`: a JSON containing gene names comprising the search space.